Skip to main content

 Visibility and access control

-• Public pages are visible to anyone with access to your workspace.
+• Public pages are visible to anyone with Admin/Member access to your Workspace (for Wiki Pages) or Project (for Project Pages).

-• Private pages are only visible to only you and the Workspace Admins.
+• Private pages are only visible to you and the Workspace Admins (for Wiki Pages) or Project Admins (for Project Pages).

 • You can nest private pages under public pages for controlled access to sensitive information.